 Another important piece of information to keep in mind is that this testing is relatively new.
 You might be informed that your child’s microdeletion or microduplication is “rare” but no one really knows how often it is found within the general population.
 This article from the Guardian looks at how common genetic mutations are.
 Testing is recommended for children who have markers for chromosomal anomalies but when testing turns up a result, the biological parents will be tested as well.
 Almost always one of the biological parents will have the same chromosomal anomaly but with few or no symptoms.
 The Unique foundation is a good source of information for you to learn exactly what is known and what is unknown about your child’s diagnosis.
 Remember that your child is not limited because of a label.
 It only identifies some challenges your child might face.

 The Eugenics Talk– After being given some useful information explaining her son’s genetic test results, the anonymous mom reports that she was given what basically amounted to an eugenics decree.
 The geneticist told her that her son “must understand there can be no unplanned pregnancy” and that “when he and his partner decide to start a family they MUST come and see us in genetics first.
 They will have to use IVF and implant only pre-screened embryos so that there is no chance this will be passed on.”
-The mother wanted to make it clear that this was not a recommendation by the geneticist.
+The mother said this was not a recommendation by the geneticist.
 The geneticist had used absolute language making it clear that this was not optional.
 Characterizing her son’s diagnosis as relatively mild, the mother said she was horrified and saddened when she realized that the geneticist felt the worst thing that could happen is that her son might have a child like himself.

 I would like to point out that this mother’s geneticist was not acting in accord with the National Society of Genetic Counselors Code of Ethics.
 A geneticist is supposed to merely give you information, not coerce parents into a decision or make decisions for them.
 It would be normal for a genetic counselor to inform you that your child can choose to use assisted fertility techniques to avoid having a child with the same genetic anomaly, but it should only be presented as an option, not a requirement.
 While the parents I spoke to overwhelmingly found their genetics consultation to be a positive experience, it probably isn’t unusual to run into at least one of the negative aspects I mentioned above.
 Being aware of that possibility before your appointment can help you be prepared so that you can be the best advocate for your child if you encounter one of them.